 AKA Phillipus, Longjack Phillipus, Jack Phillipus, Jack Jangangjukrba

 As a formative member of the Desert art movement who began painting as early as 1970, you would expect the early boards created by Long Jack Phillipus to be highly prized by collectors.
 Yet his best results are relatively modest compared to those of many of his contemporaries from the early Papunya period.
-While his best two results for these were set as long ago as 1998, one early work sold in 2016 holds his 3rd highest record and three early works sold in 2012 are his 4th, 8th and 9th highest results.
+While two of his best three results for these were set as long ago as 1998, a 1972 board sold in 2018 for $70,760 is his 2nd highest reord and another sold in 2016 is his 4th.

-This improvement continued in 2007 when nine works were offered and, though only five sold, Hunting 1971 went for $38,400 achieving his fifth highest result to date and Water Dreaming at Kalipinypa 1974, a mammoth 197 x 171 cm canvas, achieved his sixth highest at $36,000.
+This improvement continued in 2007 when nine works were offered and, though only five sold, Hunting 1971 went for $38,400 achieving his fifth highest result at the time and Water Dreaming at Kalipinypa 1974, a mammoth 197 x 171 cm canvas, achieved his sixth highest at $36,000.
 Both were offered in Sotheby’s July sale (Lots 43 and 46).
-However 2008 was a different story altogether.
+However, 2008 was a different story altogether.
 With only three works on offer, the failure of the only major work, a 60.5 x 51 cm early board with a Stuart Art Centre consignment number, left his sales for the year at just $5,246 thereby resulting in his rank amongst all artists of the movement dropping from 39th to 42nd.
 2009 did bring modest improvement, with five of seven offered selling, two with prices about the $20,000 mark.
 This was not enough to improve his overall ranking as other artists fared better and consigned Long Jack to 47th by the beginning of the new decade.
 His reverse trajectory continued in 2010 when all three works offered failed at auction.
 By 2011 he was consigned to 48th place amongst the most successful artist of the movement.
-2012 was, however a much better year and he finished in15th place for the year and 46th in the top 100 of all times with three works entering his 10 best results.
-Few works have been offered since and by the begining of 2016 he had dropped to 50th place amongst all Aboriginal artists.
-The re-sale of Hunting1971 in 2016 more than doubled its 2007 result, and saw him finish the year in 49th place overall.
+Few works have been offered since and by the start of 2020 he remained at 47th in the annuls of the movement.

 Long Jack Phillipus deserves recognition as a formative influence amongst the Desert painters at Papunya.
 Although relatively prolific throughout a painting career that has lasted well beyond three decades his most desirable works are limited, and only rarely appear for sale.
 I would expect these to fluctuate in value in line with the market.
 Unless some really spectacular early paintings are unearthed, as occured in 2012, his record prices are likely to remain unchallenged despite having been set more than a decade ago.
 That is unless these same works appear once more at auction some time in the future.
 His later works fail to satisfy and have missed the market aesthetic which has driven sales of Papunya men’s art throughout the 1990s and into the new millennium.
 These are unlikely to value significantly and are better avoided by collectors more concerned about the value of their investment than their attraction to the work itself.